ablaamim/Webserver/README.md

 ◦ Make the route able to accept uploaded files and configure where they should be saved.

-∗ Do you wonder what a CGI is?

-∗ Because you won’t call the CGI directly, use the full path as PATH_INFO.

-∗ Just remember that, for chunked request, your server needs to unchunk it, the CGI will expect EOF as end of the body.

-∗ Same things for the output of the CGI.
-If no content_length is returned from the CGI, EOF will mark the end of the returned data.

-∗ Your program should call the CGI with the file requested as first argument.

-∗ The CGI should be run in the correct directory for relative path file access.

-∗ Your server should work with one CGI (php-CGI, Python, and so forth).

 ---

 ### Configuration file, Nginx like config :